-39. U. T. Southwestern Medical Center - Dallas: Approval to Accept Bequest from the Estate of Erma Hewitt Folsom, Dallas, Texas.--A bequest of twenty-five percent of the residue of the Estate of Erma Hewitt Folsom, Dallas, Texas, for a total of \$27,674.79, was accepted for the unrestricted use of the Department of Urology at The University of Texas Southwestern Medical Center at Dallas.
+39. U. T. Southwestern Medical Center - Dallas: Recommen- dation to Accept Bequest from the Estate of Erma Hewitt Folsom, Dallas, Texas.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs, the Vice Chancellor for Asset Management, and President Wildenthal that a bequest of twenty-five percent of the residue of the Estate of Erma Hewitt Folsom, Dallas, Texas, for a total of \$27,674.79, be accepted for the unrestricted use of the Department of Urology at the U. T. Southwestern Medical Center - Dallas.